 In the first article of the “How to Master Sales with Mailbutler“ series, I outlined the process for targeting and personalizing cold emails.
 This process helps you win customer leads and integrates well with most sales strategies.
+Today we will be looking at what comes next: the follow-up

 - How to time your next email properly, prioritize and focus its content